Steelpan: Origin

-Steelpans developed in the early to mid 1900s, but with roots going back much earlier, including the talking drums of West African cultures.
-The hourglass-shaped drums were used for communicating messages at a distance with drum language.
-For example, the rhythm and pitch could indicate the location, time, and type of dancing during an upcoming ceremony.
+Steelpans developed in the early to mid 1900s, but with roots going back much earlier, including the talking drums of West African cultures which were used for ceremonies and communicating messages at a distance.

-In the 18th century, persons from countries in West Africa were forcibly abducted to Trinidad to be sold at slave auctions.
-Persons of the same tribes and languages were deliberately separated and sold to different enslavers in an attempt to eradicate their traditions.
-In most cases, enslavers did not allow them to speak in their native tongues, forcing them to give up tradition and learn the enslaver's own language.
+As a result of the transatlantic slave trade, African slaves were brought to the Americas, including Trinidad.
 In the 1780s, French colonists arrived in Trinidad and Tobago and brought street festival traditions.
 In 1785, plantation owners held the first Carnival in Trinidad.
-Many white plantation owners masqueraded as slaves (presumably in blackface) and marched down the streets mocking African slave dress, singing, and dance customs, including banging on talking drums.
+Many white plantation owners masqueraded as slaves and marched down the streets mocking African slave dress, singing, and dance customs, including banging on talking drums.
 Though they were mimicked, enslaved Africans were not allowed to join the festivities.
 In response, the Africans organized underground Carnivals of their own, taking place in cabins and backyards.
 Inspired by ancient traditions, Africans incorporated masks, feathers, beads, and drumming.

 In 1789, Spanish governor of Trinidad José María Chacón issued a directive that all Africans (the majority of the population) would observe Roman Catholic religion and all Christian holy days.
 The purpose was to further erase West African culture and religious beliefs.
 However, the enslaved Africans were able to preserve their traditions by camouflaging them within Christian holidays.
 For example, on Sundays, enslaved people would "put on their best clothes and go to drum dances held in different yards or on the land away from the plantation where they were allowed to grow their own crops...[They] would dance to the music and rhythms of the skin drums and gourd rattles."

-In 1834, slaves were emancipated in Trinidad and Tobago following the Slavery Abolition Act, but segregation and indentured servitude continued.
+In 1834, slaves were emancipated in Trinidad and Tobago following the Slavery Abolition Act 1833, but segregation and indentured servitude continued.
 After emancipation, Africans annually celebrated Canboulay, a harvest festival involving calypso drumming.
 In 1881, the Canboulay riots occurred, which were a series of revolts during the festival.
 After this, stick-fighting and African percussion music were banned throughout the 1880s.
 They were replaced by bamboo sticks beaten together, which were themselves banned in turn.